clearlycloudy/e2/README.md

 render backend using OpenGL

+md5mesh & md5anim file format import

 # Todos:

 Refactoring major components for engine to be localized

 Create camera utilities and trajectory controllers

-Hook up a number of low level blocks into the kernel: model parsers ( .obj, md5anim, md5mesh ), spatial accelerators( bvh, gjk )
+Hook up a number of low level blocks into the kernel: model parsers ( .obj ), spatial accelerators( bvh, gjk )

 Create model asset and texture managers